Match your skills to jobs

 The following websites can also help:

-- Queensland Skills Gateway—enter a job title to find out about the skills and tasks involved in the job, and the training pathways available to get the right qualifications.
+- Queensland Skills Gateway—enter an occupation to find out about the skills and tasks involved in the job, and the training pathways available to get the right qualifications

 Recognition of prior learning

 Your skills and knowledge gained while studying or working could be transferable and formally recognised.
 This can reduce the amount of time it takes to get your qualification, and is referred to as recognition of prior learning (RPL).

 RPL can also be used for the assessment of overseas qualifications.